lupyuen/lupyuen.github.io/src/i2c.md

 | __`3V3`__ | `3.3V` | Red
 | __`GND`__ | `GND` | Black

+(The steps in this article will work for BMP280 too)

 The Low Level I2C HAL assigns GPIO 3 and 4 to the I2C Port on BL602.
 (See __"Section 3.2.8: GPIO Function"__ in the [__BL602 Reference Manual__](https://github.com/bouffalolab/bl_docs/tree/main/BL602_RM/en))

 (If we're using the High Level I2C HAL, the I2C Pins are defined in the Device Tree)